hasiotis/blog/content/tech/my-lab-setup/index.md

 tags: ["tech", "virtualisation"]
 ---

-Here how I setup a virtualised environment at home to be able to easily spawn VMs and try out new tools, or perfect my ansible roles.
+Here how I set up a virtualized environment at home to be able to easily spawn VMs and try out new tools, or perfect my ansible roles.
 First thing first, we need some hardware.
 I bought some years ago a [shuttle xpc nano](http://global.shuttle.com/products/productsDetail?productId=1941).
 I made sure to have as much RAM as possible and also attached my old ssd disk.